pranav-mallela/Gita-ChatBot/README.md

 Gita ChatBot is an LLM chatbot that leverages Llama 2 to provide spiritual advice based on the teachings of the Bhagvad Gita.

-Quick try here!
-(Colab): https://colab.research.google.com/drive/1KkwwH3ZOXAP6JIqDLqF63p4uyXIyTfGG?usp=sharing

 ## Features

-- Offers personalized spiritual guidance.
-- Powered by Llama 2 for advanced natural language processing.
+- Generative AI chatbot powered by Llama 2.
+- Frontend built using Streamlit.
+- Dockerized for easy usage on all machines.
+- GitHub Actions for CI/CD.
+- Bash script to easily build and run the Docker image.
-- Based on the timeless wisdom of the Bhagvad Gita.
+- Offers personalized spiritual guidance based on the timeless wisdom of the Bhagvad Gita.

 ## How to Run